How to Quit Social Media (And Why You Might Consider It)

 If you find yourself on your phone before your detox is scheduled to end, simply put it away and try again.
 Or give yourself a short daily allowance, say 10 minutes, to keep up with essential online tasks.

-Next, check out 10 surprisingly easy ways to kick social media addiction.
+Next, check out 10 expert tips to kick social media addiction.